metaplex-foundation/umi/docs/serializers.md

 ### Units

 The `unit` method returns a `Serializer<void>` that serializes `undefined` into an empty `Uint8Array` and returns `undefined` without consuming any bytes when deserializing.
-This is more of an low-level serializer that can be used internally by other serializers.
-For instance, this is how `dataEnum` serializes describe empty variants internally.
+This is more of a low-level serializer that can be used internally by other serializers.
+For instance, this is how `dataEnum` serializers describe empty variants internally.

 ```ts
 umi.serializer.unit().serialize(undefined); // -> new Uint8Array([])